MhmRhm/FreshQueue/doc/Article.md

 ### Git Server and CI/CD Pipeline

-For our Git server, we have several options available.
-We chose Gitea for many reasons:
+For our Git server, we have several options available, with GitHub being a prominent one.
+You may also want to consider Gitea for several reasons:

 1. **Self-Hosting**: Unlike GitHub, Gitea allows us to host the server on our own network.
 2. **Open Source and Free**: Gitea is open source and free to use.
 3. **Features**: It comes with many features, including automated pipelines, issue tracking, and code review.
-4. **Lightweight**: Unlike GitLab, Gitea is much more lightweight and has a smaller performance footprint on the server, leaving more room for other functionalities.
+4. **Lightweight**: Unlike a self-hosted GitLab instance, Gitea is much more lightweight and has a smaller performance footprint on the server, allowing more resources for other functionalities.
 5. **Quick Setup**: The setup can be done within seconds using Docker images.

 Another benefit of using Gitea is that the syntax for CI/CD workflows is the same as GitHub's, which is widely used and very well documented.

-The following is our benchmarking pipeline:
+Here is an example of a typical benchmarking pipeline:

 ```yml
 name: Run Benchmarks